KaziRifatMorshed/Programming-in-ANSI-C-SOLUTIONS/4 Operations and Expressions.md

 	c. f
 	d. f (semicolon, not period(=dot or full-stop)
 	e. f (The operators <= and >= have the same level of precedence, but the != operator has a different precedence level)
+	f. t (int and unsigned int NO FLOAT AND LONG ARE SUPER FLOTATS)
+	g. t
+	h.